-Cape Breton is the island at the northern tip of Nova Scotia.
+Cape Breton is the island at the northern tip of Nova Scotia Canada.
 The island, and especially the portion of the Cabot Trail that encircles the highlands near the northern tip of the island, was our primary motivation for visiting Nova Scotia.

 We began our journey by driving clockwise (the route recommended for the most dramatic views), up the west coast to Cheticamp, at the western base of the National Park.
 We stopped at a couple of the island’s more interesting venues (Canada’s only single malt distillery certainly qualifies as interesting to Tom—as does the Alexander Graham Bell Museum), stayed in two (and visited three) of its primary towns and especially, explored and hiked parts of the Cabot Trail.
 The blog is about our first stop–at the distillery.